 Also known as the Pareto Principle, The premise here is that 20% of your actions lead to 80% of your results – and inversely, 80% of your actions only lead to 20% of your results.

-2. Eat a frog
+2. Eat that Frog

 Now I know what you’re thinking – every one of your activities is important.
-However, there is always one that stands out as it takes up the most mental energy.
+However, there is always one that takes up the most mental energy.
 Do it first and it will feel like a weight has been lifted off your shoulders.

-3. Block out work-free zones
+3. Schedule work-free zones

-This is exactly as it sounds - a time when you can absolutely not be focused on work.
-You can be focused on anything else - kids, spouse, an awesome book or a knitting project.
+This is exactly as it sounds – time when you commit to not thinking about work at all.
+You can be focused on anything else – the kids, your partner, an awesome book or a knitting project.

 4. Get healthy

 Needless to say, cutting out smoking, excessive drinking and caffeine will also help you sleep better, breathe easier and improve your moods.
-Good health is the secret weapon you need to make your way in the world - without it, it’s impossible to get ahead.
+Good health is the secret weapon you need to make your way in the world – so make it a priority.

 5. Ask for help

-Learning to delegate (even if it’s by hiring paid help) will free up your life to focus on the priorities that really matter – remember your 20% list.
-Similarly, if your boss or colleagues are placing excessive demands you’re struggling to meet, arrange a meeting and ask for the workload to be distributed at a more even pace.
+Learning to delegate will free up your life to focus on the priorities that really matter – remember your 20% list.
+Similarly, if your boss or colleagues are placing excessive demands on your that you’re struggling to meet, arrange a meeting and ask for the workload to be distributed at a more even pace.
 You will always be able to work something out – and if you don't ask you don't get.